amitxv/PC-Tuning/docs/post-install.md

     powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
     ```

-- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you can disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
-Beware of the UI breaking and some games/programs will not be able to launch (you may need to disable hardware acceleration)
+- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you can disable DWM using the ``C:\bin\scripts\toggle-dwm`` script as the process wastes resources despite there being no composition.
+Beware of the UI breaking and some applications will not be able to launch (you may need to disable hardware acceleration)